 Precious metals prices enter the new week looking to extend the rally that began Oct.
 2nd.
 Silver has gained nearly 10%, and gold is up almost 3.5%.
 The notion that the Federal Reserve governors may have missed their window to raise interest rates is beginning to sink in with investors.

-In fact, if the U.S. economy should fall into recession, investors may see central planners move from zero interest rate policy (ZIRP) to the launch of negative interest rates.
+If the U.S. economy should fall into recession, investors may see central planners move from a zero interest rate policy (ZIRP) to the launch of negative interest rates.

 The minutes from the most recent Federal Open Market Committee meeting reveal Janet Yellen and company are looking to the socialists in Europe for ideas, and central bankers there have already experimented with negative interest rate policy (NIRP).

 Bottom line: You should soon expect to start paying interest for the “privilege” of lending your savings to a bank!

 This week, investors will be watching reports on inflation, retail sales, and industrial production.
 The prospect of recession continues to loom larger, despite a small rally in stock prices.
 For now, investors seem more focused on the delay in hiking interest rates than on deteriorating fundamentals